nditanaka/nditanaka/README.md

 - 🔭 I’m currently working on an app in React Native
 - 🌱 I’m currently learning React Native and Node
 - 👯 I’m looking to collaborate on any side projects: web apps and PWAs esp. but React Native stuff is fun too!
-- 🤔 I’m looking for help with freelance work, and getting remote work.
+- 🤔 I’m looking for help with getting fulltime roles for JavaScript frontend, fullstack, and mobile positions.
 - ⚡ Fun fact: I'm from Zimbabwe and I speak Ndebele although it's getting a bit rusty these days.

 <!--